Skip to main content

 Under the federal Garn-St. Germain Depository Institutions Act (12 U.S.C.
 1701j-3), Regions Bank cannot enforce a due-on-sale clause when the property transfers to a surviving spouse, child, relative upon death, or the borrower's revocable living trust.
 Confirmed Successors in Interest are treated as borrowers under CFPB mortgage servicing rules and are entitled to account information and loss mitigation options.
 Mortgage payment assistance: 1-800-748-9498.
 Mortgage and home equity assistance: 1-800-221-7471.
 Overnight mail: Regions Payment Office, 6200 Poplar Ave, 4th Floor, Memphis, TN 38119.

-Regions requires several documents to process a claim, including Certified death certificate, Deceased's account numbers and Social Security number, and Government-issued photo ID for beneficiary, executor, or claimant, and additional documentation depending on the account type.
-Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.
+Documentation required by Regions includes Certified death certificate, Deceased's account numbers and Social Security number, and Government-issued photo ID for beneficiary, executor, or claimant, along with additional paperwork that varies by account type.
+All death certificates and court documents must be certified copies.

 Frequently asked questions